-The Congressional App Challenge starts on July 26, 2017, and runs through November 1, 2017.
-Students can choose to work on their own or in teams of up to four students to create an app on any topic for mobile, tablet, or other computing devices on a platform of their choice.
+Registration for the Congressional App Challenge starts on June 1, 2020, and runs through the submission deadline on October 19, 2020.
+Students can choose to work on their own or in teams of up to four students to create an app on any topic for mobile, tablet, or other computing device.

 Registration for the CAC takes place online, where students will submit their app along with a short demonstration video.
 The CAC website contains all the guidelines for the challenge: www.CongressionalAppChallenge.us.

-All high school aged students are encouraged to particpate, regardless of their level of experience with coding.
+All students from grades 6-12 are encouraged to participate, regardless of their level of experience with coding.
 Students will expand their knowledge of programming during the development of their app and will have the opportunity to work with our partner technology experts for a fun and educational experience.